What Is A Bedside Commode Used For ?

 Tip # 10

-It is best to start by removing the seat, the lid, the pale and the armrests and cleaning those first before. the frame.
+It is best to start by removing the seat, the lid, the pail and the armrests, and cleaning those first before the frame.

 Tip # 11